 How To View CPU Temperature On Linux

 This brief tutorial describes how to view CPU temperature on Linux using lm_sensors.
-Lm_sensors, acronym of Linux-monitoring sensors, is a free software package that provides the necessary tools and drivers for monitoring CPU temperatures, voltage, humidity, and fans.
+Lm_sensors, short for Linux-monitoring sensors, is a free software package that provides the necessary tools and drivers for monitoring CPU temperatures, voltage, humidity, and fans.
 It can also detect chassis intrusions.
-So, just in case, you found out a defective hardware components, you could immediately replace it and avoid the system hanging or overheating issues.
+So, you can find out a defective hardware components, and replace it to avoid the system hanging or overheating issues.

 View CPU Temperature On Linux Using Lm_sensors